http4s/http4s/docs/src/main/tut/entity.md

 ## Construction and Media Types
 `Entity*`s also encode which media types they correspond to.
-The `EntityDecoders` for json expect `application/json`.
-To implement this functionality, the constructor `EntityDecoder.decodeBy` uses `MediaRange`s, you can pass multiple as needed.
-You can also append functionality to an existing one via `implicitly[EntityDecoder[T]].map` - however, you can't change the media type in that case.
+The `EntityDecoder`s for json expect `application/json`.
+To implement this functionality, the constructor `EntityDecoder.decodeBy` uses `MediaRange`s.
+You can pass multiple as needed.
+You can also append functionality to an existing one via `EntityDecoder[T].map` - however, you can't change the media type in that case.

  When you encode a body with the `EntityEncoder` for json, it appends the `Content-Type: application/json` header.
-You can construct new encoders via `EntityEncoder.encodeBy` or reuse an already existing one via `implicitly[EntityEncoder[T]].contramap` and `withContentType`.
+You can construct new encoders via `EntityEncoder.encodeBy` or reuse an already existing one via `EntityEncoder[T].contramap` and `withContentType`.

  See the [MediaRange] companion object for ranges, and [MediaType] for specific types.
 Because of the implicit conversions, you can also use `(String, String)` for a `MediaType`.

-By default, decoders ignore content types - it would be rather unpleasant have unexpected runtime errors.
+Decoders ignore content types by default - it would be rather unpleasant have unexpected runtime errors.

 ## Chaining Decoders